Winners of Aggtelek National Park Official Product Certification 2013, 2016 and 2017 (valid for 5 years)!

 Three years ago Aggtelek National Park announced its first four officially certified Park products, along with the other 9 Hungarian national parks.
 The primary purpose of awarding “official product” trademarks to local producers and businesses within the national parks system is to improve the image of these products and facilities while raising environmental awareness; as well as strengthening regional nature conservation, rural development and economic co-operation.
 Moreover, the system aims to expand business opportunities and increase market access.
 Purchase of products bearing the official “Aggtelek National Park Product” label contributes supports the local culture, local producers, sustainable agriculture and the local economy.

 A full list of these products can be found at http://nemzetiparkitermek.hu/mainpage.html.
 Our winners in 2013 included The Koltay’s jams and mushroom products in Aggtelek, the Fruktarium’s brandies and guest house in Trizs and Béla Berecz’s Kisház guest house in Jósvafő.
 While other national parks have regularly announced new rounds of applications since then, this is just our second round.
 What also sets this round apart is that the eligible area has been expanded to small producers and facilities in the Zemplén Nature Reserve and Tokaj-Bodrogzug Nature Reserve as well, since they come under Aggtelek National Park jurisdiction.
-At our colleague Kata Kapusi’s suggestion, after the judges had concluded their official deliberations we also held a competition for a People’s Choice Award.
-This year we received 13 applications that covered over 60 local products, handicrafts and accommodations.
-Conditions included ingredients having to be gathered within ANPI and/or Natura 2000 territory, utilisation of local or at least Hungarian materials, being representative of local Gömör-Torna cultural heritage, and being as environmentally-friendly as possible.
-All applicants also had to be able to give receipts for goods, which is not a difficult process, but still kept quite a few from applying.
+Conditions include ingredients having to be gathered within ANPI and/or Natura 2000 territory, utilisation of local or at least Hungarian materials, being representative of local Gömör-Torna cultural heritage, and being as environmentally-friendly as possible.
+All applicants also must be able to give receipts for goods.

 Kisház - Jósvafő